Alaska WIndjammer Kites

 Above: Bruce Todd snowkites on White Pass, BC, near Skagway.

 Snowkiting on snowcovered lakes is easy to learn, and requires little additional gear if you are already a skier or snowboarder.
-Mountain slopes require more practice, but it is quite possible to kite up a hill and ski or snowboard down.
-Skate kiting is for skilled skaters with hockey padding, but requires only a couple small trainer kites.
+Mountain slopes require more practice, but you can kite right up a hill and ski or snowboard down if you have the right combination of skill, wind, and terrain.
+Skate kiting is for skilled skaters with good helmets and hockey padding, but requires only a couple small trainer kites.

 Mendenhall Lake kiteboarding